Data-Driven Resilience Assessment against Sparse Sensor Attacks

-Since the inner problem in (\ref{eq:optimization_data-driven_compromised_02}) is an $ \ell_0 $ minimization, computing $ \rho^{\max} $ via Algorithm~\ref{algorithm:compromised} is NP-hard in general.
-However, as with Proposition~\ref{proposition:attack_free_polynomial}, if every eigenvalue of $ X^+ \left(X^-\right)^\dagger $ has geometric multiplicity one, then $\rho^{\max}$ can be computed in polynomial time. \begin{proposition} Suppose that the poisoned data $ (X,Y) $ are given.
-If $ X^- $ has full row rank and every eigenvalue of $ X^+ \left(X^-\right)^\dagger $ has geometric multiplicity one, then $\rho^{\max}$ can be computed in polynomial time. \end{proposition} \begin{proof} Since it can be proven similarly to Proposition~\ref{proposition:attack_free_polynomial}, the details are omitted. \end{proof}
+Since the inner problem in (\ref{eq:optimization_data-driven_compromised}) is an $ \ell_0 $ minimization, computing $ \varrho^{\max} $ via Algorithm~\ref{algorithm:compromised} is NP-hard in general.
+Under an additional spectral condition similar to Proposition~\ref{proposition:attack_free_polynomial}, if every eigenvalue of $ X^+ \left(X^-\right)^\dagger $ has geometric multiplicity one, then $\varrho^{\max}$ can be computed in polynomial time. \begin{proposition} Suppose that the poisoned data $ (X,Y) $ are given.
+If $ \rank X^- = n $ and every eigenvalue of $ X^+ \left(X^-\right)^\dagger $ has geometric multiplicity one, then $\varrho^{\max}$ can be computed in polynomial time. \end{proposition} \begin{proof} Due to space limitations, we omit the proof. \end{proof}

-This polynomial-time computation can be performed using Algorithm~\ref{algorithm:compromised_polynomial}, which is also applicable when $ l \leq \rho^{\max} $.
+This polynomial-time computation can be performed using Algorithm~\ref{algorithm:compromised_polynomial}.